amandamiotto/2025March-nci-hpc-intro/_episodes/12-cluster.md

 >   computer and is being transmitted and made available over the network!
 > * __Scratch__ -- typically faster than the networked Home directory, but not
 >   usually backed up, and should not be used for long term storage.
-> * __Data__ -- sometimes provided as an alternative to Scratch space, Work is
+> * __Data__ -- sometimes provided as an alternative to Scratch space, Data is
 >   a fast file system accessed over the network.
 Typically, this will have
 >   higher performance than your home directory, but lower performance than
 >   Scratch; it may not be backed up.
 It differs from Scratch space in that
->   files in a work file system are not automatically deleted for you: you must
+>   files in a Data file system are not automatically deleted for you: you must
 >   manage the space yourself.
 {: .callout}